A Quick Guide to Your Toddler’s Speech and Language Development – 18 to 24 Months

 - Add a word or two to what your toddler says (if your toddler says “book down,” you can say “The book fell down”).

-- Talk about what your toddler is doing while he is doing it.
+- Talk about what your toddler is doing while they are doing it.

 - Find opportunities to use words like “my,” “your,” “his,” “her,” and “their.”